Oscar Jenkins

 Oscar Jenkins is an Australian teacher.
 He volunteered to fight for Ukraine during the Russian invasion and was taken prisoner by Russian forces.
 In December 2024, videos posted on social media showed him being questioned and struck repeatedly by a Russian interrogator.
 On 14 January 2025, reports emerged that Jenkins had been killed.
 Australian Prime Minister Anthony Albanese promised the "strongest action possible" against Russia if the death of Jenkins was confirmed.
 Leader of the opposition Peter Dutton called for Russia's ambassador to Australia to be expelled if Jenkins had been executed.

 On 29 January 2025, Australian Foreign Minister Penny Wong stated that Jenkins was alive in Russian custody.

+On 31 August 2026, the Australian Broadcasting Corporation (the Australian Government Broadcaster) reported that Oscar Jenkins had been interviewed by Vladivostok based Australian born Mark Lowe inside a Russian Prison.

 Background

 Oscar Jenkins was born in Melbourne and graduated from Melbourne Grammar School, where he was vice-captain, in 2010.
 He was a member of the Toorak Prahran Cricket Club and studied biomedical sciences at Monash University.
 In 2015, Jenkins left Australia to work as a lecturer at Tianjin College in China.
 Jenkins was also a vegan activist and a youtuber; he made both serious and comedic youtube videos, no longer publicly visible, many of them linked to his interest in veganism, and books he'd read about veganism.